 Having regular check-ups will mean any health conditions can be spotted and dealt with more quickly.
 Diagnosing early means it hasn’t developed into as serious of an illness.
 Good veterinary support and expertise is worth its weight in gold in this instance.

-Get your dog out come rain or shine and give them variety.
+Get your dog outside come rain or shine and give them variety.
 Beaches, fields and parks are all great places for exercise as is a walk around your neighborhood.
 If you can’t get outside, there are plenty of indoor games you can play with your dog to keep them active.

 ‘Walks should be at least once a day,’ recommends Richard Adams, a pet blogger at Write my X and 1 Day 2 write.
 ‘But bear in mind the weather conditions.
 Too hot and your dog will dehydrate.’